Australia Axe Marsh, Call-up Webster For Fifth India Test - UrduPoint

 Australia Axe Marsh, Call-up Webster For Fifth India Test

-Sydney, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2025) Out-of-form all-rounder Mitch Marsh was axed Thursday from Australia's team for the series-deciding fifth Test against India in Sydney with Beau Webster to make his debut.
+Sydney, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2025) All-rounder Mitch Marsh was axed Thursday from Australia's team for the series-deciding fifth Test against India in Sydney with Beau Webster to make his debut.

-Fast bowler Mitchell Starc retained his place for Friday's match despite carrying a rib niggle and will line up in the attack alongside Pat Cummins, Scott Boland and Nathan Lyon.
+Mitchell Starc was selected despite carrying a rib niggle and will take his spot in the attack alongside Pat Cummins, Scott Boland and Nathan Lyon.

 "Mitchy obviously hasn't quite got the runs or wickets he would have liked this series and felt like it was time for a freshen up," said skipper Cummins.